 Describe how the Eligible Entity will define project areas from which they will solicit proposals from prospective subgrantees.
-If prospective subgrantees will be given the option to define alternative proposed project areas, describe the mechanism for de-conflicting overlapping proposals to allow for like-to-like comparisons of competing proposals.
+If prospective subgrantees will be given the option to define alternative proposed project areas, describe the mechanism for deconflicting overlapping proposals to allow for like to like comparison of competing proposals.

-ISPs will define their desired project area using a set of one or more contiguous CBGs as the basic geographic unit.
+ISPs will define their desired project area using a set of one or more contiguous16 CBGs as the basic geographic unit.
 This means that if an applicant is bidding to provide broadband to any locations within a CBG, its bid must account for supporting service to all other BEAD-eligible locations within that same CBG.
 Bids may include multiple CBGs or a single CBG but may not bisect any CBG.
-Applicants are permitted to propose project areas with up to 20% served locations, in line with the NOFO's defined criteria for unserved and underserved service projects.